1. Modelling extreme sea levels due to sea level rise (SLR) and storm surge along the Bangladesh coast

 Tides and tidal currents are significant factors in the coastal environment of the Seto Inland Sea.
 The tsunami hazards in the Seto Inland Sea are anticipated in the near future due to the potential Nankai Trough earthquakes.
 Therefore, it is important and has to be investigated how the tides and strong tidal currents in flood and ebb tides affect tsunami propagations in the Seto Inland Sea.

 3. Wastewater Treatment in Vientiane, Laos, and in Ulaanbaatar, Mongolia

 4. Flood Hazards Mapping and Risk Assessment in Davao Oriental, Philippines

-5. Quantitative Assessment of Wind Energy Resources using WRF modelling in Philippine
+5. Quantitative Assessment of Wind Energy Resources using WRF modelling in the Philippine

-Wind energy resources are estimated for all over the Philippines by using meso-scale meteorological model WRF.
+Wind energy resources are estimated all over the Philippines by using the mesoscale meteorological model WRF.